 The programme dealt with charities that out-source their telephone fundraising campaigns to private telemarketing companies.

 When telemarketing goes right

 UK charities have had their funds boosted by 2 billion pounds since the advent of telephone fundraising.
 It is an easy way for people to support the charities they are interested in.
 When done right, donations are sought through a clearly defined and transparent script that ensures the potential benefactor knows exactly what is being asked of them and can opt-out at any time and not be bothered again.

 The regulatory board, The Fundraising Standards Board have reported a 26% increase in complaints over the past year.
 The Institute of Fundraising offers clear guidelines on best practice that do not always seem to be adhered to.
 Alas responsible marketing is something that not everybody takes seriously.

 The programme featured a vulnerable man with Alzheimer’s who was seemingly hounded for donations and an old lady who took to hiding her phone in her airing cupboard as she was getting 5 or 6 calls A DAY from charities either asking for money or upping her donations.

 It transpires through some undercover reporting that quite often if data is given to one charity it goes into ‘a pot’ so becomes available to any charity these telemarketing companies represent and so recipients begin to receive multiple calls from multiple charities.

 If I want to donate to the Red Cross, I do not expect my details to be shared with Guide Dogs for the Blind.
 Not that they are any less laudable as a cause, but the guilt at saying no must be quite troubling for some people.
-Transparency and ease of understanding is needed so that the public are aware how their data is being used.
+Transparency and ease of understanding are needed so that the public is aware how their data is being used.

 When a yes means no